rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-03-18-companies.md

 A great example of financially supporting organizers is [Travis CI](http://travis-ci.com), who support Rails Girls Summer of Code by paying Anika Lindtner to work on the program, through the [Travis Foundation](http://foundation.travis-ci.com).

+Another wonderful company is anynines who are [supporting Floor Drees]() to organize this year's edition.

 The sponsored organizer will have displayed a track record of reliability and honesty, and will be vetted to ensure they will make terrific use of a paid